BsoBird/filesystem-catalog-original/FileTrackerCommitStrategyV2-Explained.md

 FileTrackerCommitStrategyV2 implements a **two-phase commit protocol** for distributed consistency on object storage systems that lack atomic operations, file locks, and transactions.

+In theory, this submission strategy can be applied to any existing file system, as it relies only on the most basic file system functionalities.

 **Core Idea**: Use file existence and directory listing as coordination mechanisms to detect concurrent modifications.

 **Key Architecture**: Two-level version hierarchy